M4S 068: What Is a Home Invasion?

 “The crime of entering a dwelling and committing or with intent to commit a crime (as assault) while armed and while another is lawfully present.” ~Merriam-Webster

 Sadly, Merriam-Webster’s definition of what is a home invasion is 100% wrong.
-Not only is Merriam-Webster’s interpretation of what is a home invasion is wrong, but it misleads people about what a home invasion is.
+Not only is Merriam-Webster’s interpretation of what is a home invasion wrong, but it’s misleading.

 Now, some of you may be saying, “Brian, you’re making a very bold statement when you say that Merriam-Webster and its definition of what is a home invasion are wrong.”
 After all, Merriam-Webster has been defining the English language since 1828!
 That’s almost 200-years of definitions.

 Well, my answer to you is that you’re 100% correct.
 I am making a bold statement.
-However, please give me a few minutes to explain why I think Merriam-Webster’s definition of what is a home invasion is wrong.
+However, please give me a few minutes to explain why Merriam-Webster’s definition of a home invasion is wrong.

-Why is Merriam Webster’s Definition of What is a Home Invasion Wrong?
+What is a Home Invasion and Why Is Merriam-Webster Wrong?